 There are multiple laws that you need to follow in order to file bankruptcy.
 The 2005 Bankruptcy Act does require all individual debtors who file bankruptcy to undergo mandatory credit counseling within six months before they file bankruptcy.
 Credit counseling courses are designed to help clients understand how to manage their finances to prevent future financial problems.
 A financial management instructional course must be finished after filing bankruptcy.
 The 2005 Bankruptcy Act also has a means test that is used to analyze if you qualify for a Chapter 7 bankruptcy or if you need to file Chapter 13 bankruptcy.
 The means test requires the court to examine your income for the previous 6 months and will compare it to the median income for Utah.

-Collecting Paperwork – Bankruptcy Guidelines in Utah
+Collecting Paperwork – Utah Bankruptcy Guidelines

 To begin the bankruptcy process, you need to gather the right paperwork to file.
-Our Ogden bankruptcy office will provide you with a checklist of items you need to start the process.
+Our Layton bankruptcy office will provide you with a checklist of items you need to start the process.
 Here are some of the documents needed to file bankruptcy:

 - Itemize your current income sources